Sterling Hayden: Youth and sailing

-Hayden was born March 26, 1916, in Upper Montclair, New Jersey, to George and Frances (Simonson) Walter, who named him Sterling Relyea Walter.
+Hayden was born March 26, 1916, in Upper Montclair, New Jersey, to George Woodruff Walter (1881–1925) and Minnie Frances Walter (née Simonson; 1889–1968), who named him Sterling Relyea Walter.
 After his father died, Sterling was adopted at age nine by James Hayden and renamed Sterling Walter Hayden.
 As a child, he lived in coastal towns of New England.

 Hayden dropped out of high school at the age of 16 and took a job as mate on a schooner.
 His first voyage was to Newport Beach, California, from New London, Connecticut.
 Later, he was a fisherman on the Grand Banks of Newfoundland, ran a charter yacht, and served as a fireman on 11 trips to Cuba aboard a steamer.

 He skippered a trading schooner in the Caribbean after earning his master's license, and in 1937 he served as mate on a world cruise of the brigantine Yankee.
 After working as a sailor and fireman on larger vessels and sailing around the world several times, he was awarded his first command at age 22, skippering the square rigger Florence C. Robinson 7,700 miles from Gloucester, Massachusetts, to Tahiti in 1938.
 Hayden spoke of his nautical experiences before the monthly meeting of the Adventurers' Club of New York on March 21, 1940.

 Early Hollywood years

 In 1938, Hayden's photo was taken during the annual Gloucester, Massachusetts, Fishermen's Race.
-It went on the cover of a magazine prompting Paramount Pictures to call and offer a screen test.
+It went on the cover of a magazine, prompting Paramount Pictures to call and offer a screen test.
 Hayden did a test in New York with Jeanne Cagney, James Cagney's sister.
 Hayden later said:

 I was completely lost, ignorant, nervous.
 But the next thing I knew, Paramount made me a seven-year contract beginning at $250 a week, which was astronomical.
 I got my lovely old mother and bought a car, and we drove to California...
 I was so lost then I didn't think to analyze it.
 I said, 'This is nuts, but, damned, it's pleasant.'
 I had only one plan in mind: to get $5,000.
 I knew where there was a schooner, and then I'd haul ass.
 Hayden went to Paramount in May 1940.
 The studio dubbed the 6 ft 5 in actor "The Most Beautiful Man in the Movies" and "The Beautiful Blond Viking God".

 His first film, Virginia (1941), directed by Edward H. Griffith, starred Madeleine Carroll whom he married.
 He, Griffith and Carroll were reunited in Bahama Passage (1941).
 By December 1941, it was reported that Hayden had quit the movie business and declared, "I'm no actor!
 I'm a sailor."